- Energy-management programs should incorporate elements of industrial process control.

 Conventional energy-management programs focus primarily on building-oriented systems, such as lighting and heating, ventilating and air conditioning (HVAC).
 While these are important, the majority of energy use in a typical manufacturing facility is devoted to production.
-To optimize energy savings, the energy-management process should incorporate elements of industrial process control as part of the program to improve efficiency.
+To optimize savings, the energy-management process should incorporate elements of industrial process control as part of a program to improve efficiency.

 Energy-saving measures for production facilities

 Manufacturing processes are diverse.
 Cost-cutting measures for a variety of industry segments and applications follow: